 The Seminar and Practicum aim to enable students to consider how concepts in feminist research methods are integral to practice and how practice informs and alters concepts.
 Students take the Seminar and Practicum simultaneously in the spring of the junior or senior year.
 The courses bring together theory and practice, allowing students to enhance their academic knowledge through research on issues of gender and/or sexuality in collaboration with a local non-profit organization.
 Seminar and Practicum projects are eligible for Distinction.

-The weekly Seminar is also taken for a letter grade.
+The weekly Seminar, a 2-credit course, is also taken for a letter grade.
 It explores a range of perspectives on feminist theory and practice, grassroots organizing, and policy-making around issues of women, gender, and sexuality.
 Some readings will focus specifically on the areas in which the students will be conducting their Practica that semester; such readings might cover domestic violence, reproductive freedom, or human trafficking, for example.
 The Seminar seeks to situate the students' Practica experiences in a broader theoretical, historical, and transnational context.
 Course requirements will include critical essays related to assigned texts and a final paper in which students analyze the Practicum in light of the seminar readings.

 The Seminar and Practicum are also open to non-majors.
 Permission of the instructor is required, as is some background in the study of women, gender or sexuality.